nortikin/sverchok/docs/nodes/modifier_make/sweep_modulator.rst

 ----------------

-See the progress of how this node came to life `here <https://github.com/nortikin/sverchok/pull/2864>`_ (gifs, screenshots) and a discussion about other techniques for producing similar results: `here <https://github.com/nortikin/sverchok/issues/2863>`_ (gifs, screenshots)
+See the progress of how this node came to life `here <https://github.com/nortikin/sverchok/pull/2864>`_ (gifs, screenshots) and a discussion about other techniques for producing similar results: `here2 <https://github.com/nortikin/sverchok/issues/2863>`_ (gifs, screenshots)